Free Image Compressor

 File Analysis

 Your browser reads the image file and decodes it into raw pixel data.
-The algorithm analyzes color distribution, complexity, and optimal compression strategy.
+The algorithm analyzes color distribution and complexity.

 Smart Compression

-Advanced algorithms reduce file size by removing invisible data, optimizing color palettes, and applying intelligent lossy compression to preserve visual quality.
+Advanced algorithms reduce file size by removing invisible data, optimizing color palettes, and applying intelligent lossy compression.

 Quality Control

 The compression engine balances file size reduction with perceived quality.
-You control the quality slider to find the perfect balance for your needs.
+You control the quality slider.

 Export

-The optimized image is encoded in your chosen format (JPG, PNG, or WebP) and downloaded directly to your device.
+The optimized image is encoded in your chosen format and downloaded directly to your device.
 No server ever sees your files.

 Image Compression Best Practices